Biden Would 'Review' Trump Decision to Reduce Troop Presence in Germany

 Trump administration officials have said some of the U.S. troops in Germany would be moved to Poland while others would be sent to the Pacific to counter the growing militaristic activity of China.

-Blinken said Biden’s administration would use NATO to offset threats from Russia and China, including Chinese company Huawei to construct 5G telecommunications networks in European countries.
+Blinken said Biden’s administration would use NATO to offset threats from Russia and China, including Chinese company Huawei’s efforts to construct 5G telecommunications networks in European countries.